The Real Estate M&A and Private Equity Review: Brazil

 FIIs are administered by legal entities accredited by the CVM and hold fiduciary ownership of the portfolio assets.
 These entities, the administrators, are also liable for payment of taxes by FIIs as and when due.

-According to CVM Ruling No. 578 of 2016, as amended, a FIP must be organised as a closed-end condominium consisting of an unpersonified pool of assets (as opposed to non-Brazilian funds organised as partnerships or corporate entities) administered and represented by administrators registered with the CVM.
+According to CVM Ruling No. 578 of 2016, as amended, a FIP must be organised as a closed-end condominium, also consisting of an unpersonified pool of assets, administered and represented by administrators registered with the CVM.

 The FIP form can be especially attractive to private equity investors seeking lower individual exposure to risks through the gathering of funds by an investor pool and asset diversification.
 A FIP can also supply its owners with a platform for the centralised professional management of investees with the requisite market and financial skills that would otherwise not be available to investors acting individually or through subsidiaries.